-Sequence Editor Procedures Add a camera to a Sequence -Double-click on a camera in the list of available camerasOr click-drag one, or multiple cameras, across into the Sequence list.
+Sequence Editor Procedures Add a camera to a -Double-click on a camera in the list of available cameras.
+Sequence -Or click-drag one, or multiple cameras, across into the Sequence list.
 Remove a camera Right-click on the camera and select Delete.
-Set the duration of a camera for each loop of the Sequence -Right-click, and select Set DurationEnter the duration in seconds, and click OK.
-Looping If the "Should loop" option is checked, the Sequence will run indefinitely, if it is unchecked the Sequence will run once.
+Set the duration of a camera for each loop of the Sequence -Right-click, and select Set Duration. -Enter the duration in seconds, and click OK.
+Looping Should loop If the "Should loop" option is checked, the Sequence will run indefinitely, if it is unchecked the Sequence will run once.
 Change the order Select a camera and use the arrows to move that camera up or down the order.
 Run a Sequence Click on a camera panel.
 Click on Select the relevent Sequence from the drop-down menu.